bcgov/networkpolicy-migration-workshop/README.md

 **Pro Tip 🤓**

 - Use `oc get networkpolicy` or the OpenShift Web Console to view your newly minted policy;
-- You can use this command to run the policy against your current environment:
+- You can use this command to run the policy against your current namespace:

 ```console
 oc process -f quickstart.yaml \